Wick Buildings has compiled the top color picks from our customers for 2022, and there are definitely some surprises.

 Your first step?
-Get familiar with your options, starting with the most popular ones.
+Get familiar with your color options, starting with the most popular ones.
 Below, we describe the latest pole barn color trends.
-Plus, we share Wick’s latest color additions and offer a few tips to help you pick colors you’ll love for years to come.
+Plus, we share recent color additions and offer tips to help you pick colors you’ll love for years to come.

 1. CHARCOAL GRAY